Berry Fermi Liquid Theory: Diagrammatic Proof of the Kinetic Formalism

 The bare EM dipole moment is due to the bare EM dipole matrix (e.g. the Pauli term):

 where $\hat{\mu}^{\mu\nu}$ has been introduced in \eqref{wtGamma_gaugeinv} and is antisymmetric in $\mu\nu$.

 The band EM dipole moment, due to the $p$ dependence of $u$, is

 In the second equality we used the trick \eqref{IBPtrick}.
 It is explicitly antisymmetric in $\mu\nu$.
 In non-interacting theory, $u$ depends only on $\p$ but not $p^0$, so $\mu_{band}$ would be purely magnetic (e.g. the $g=2$ magnetic dipole of free Dirac fermion).
-In interacting theory, $u$ may or may not depend on $p^0$, so $\mu_{band}$ may or may not have electric dipole components.
+In interacting theory, $u$ may depend on $p^0$, so $\mu_{band}$ may have electric dipole components \cite{shindou2008gradient}.

 The anomalous EM dipole moment, due to interactions, is defined via

 To get a better understanding of $\mu_{anom.}^{\mu\nu} $, we do the following.
 For the term with $\Delta^r_1$, we use the explicit expression of $\Delta^r_1$.
 For the term with $\Delta^s_1$, we use the identity